SMTorg/smt/README.md

 # README
-This repository contains the code for the surrogate model toolbox (SMT).
+This repository includes the codes for the surrogate model toolbox (SMT).

 # Version
 Version 0.0.1